Andrew Turzilli

-Andrew Turzilli (born October 13, 1991) is an American former professional football wide receiver.
-He played college football at the University of Kansas before transferring to Rutgers.
+Andrew Turzilli (born October 13, 1991) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Kansas Jayhawks before transferring to the Rutgers Scarlet Knights.
 He was signed by the Tennessee Titans as an undrafted free agent in 2015.

 Early life

-Turzilli attended Butler High School where he played both high school football as well as high school basketball.
+Turzilli attended Butler High School, where he played both high school football as well as high school basketball.
 While playing football, he lettered for three seasons as a wide receiver and defensive back.
 After transferring to Butler as a junior he recorded 38 receptions for 685 yards and seven touchdowns in just five games.
 For that season he was named All-Conference.
 As a senior appeared in 12 games and recorded 54 receptions for 953 yards and 11 touchdowns.
 For the season, he was named All-State first-team, All-Daily Record, All-Conference, All-Area and All-Tri-State.

 College career

 Turzilli then attended Kansas where he majored in American studies.

 As a freshman in 2010, he redshirted.
 As a redshirt freshman in 2011, appeared in three games, recording three receptions for 37 yards.
 A redshirt sophomore in 2012, he appeared in all 12 games with four starts.
 He recorded 17 receptions for 287 yards.
 He was named Academic All-Big 12 second-team.
 In 2013 as a redshirt junior, he appeared in nine games with three starts.
 He recorded seven receptions for 167 yards with a touchdown.
 He was again named Academic All-Big 12 second-team.
 In May 2014, he graduated with a degree in American studies.

 He then transferred to Rutgers University where he was immediately eligible to compete for the Scarlet Knights.
 As a redshirt senior in 2014 he appeared in 11 games with four starts.
 For the season he recorded 10 receptions for 347 yards and four touchdowns.